jesseopdenbrouw/riscv-minimal/README.md

 ## Memory

-The processor uses FPGA onboard RAM blocks to emulate RAM and program ROM.
+The microcontroller uses FPGA onboard RAM blocks to emulate RAM and program ROM.
 Programs are compiled with the GNU C compiler for RISC-V and the resulting executable is transformed to a VHDL synthesizable ROM table.